anko/tapson/readme.markdown

 ## Organisation

-This spec is until further notice maintained by me.
 Extension proposals, clarification requests, complaints, etc. should all be discussed in the Github issue tracker.

 Git commits in this repository tagged with a valid [semantic version][5] are actual versions of the standard.
 Semantic versioning 2.0.0 applies.